PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 Takeaway: What would your replacement have that you don't?
 Use if-then statements to compensate for roadblocks in your goals.
 You need to let your manager know what you do.
 Get better at managing your time.
 Be ready to receiving feedback - Don't be defensive - they don't want an explanation.
 Nobody cares how much you know, until they know how much you care.

 - [Camille Fournier - Cloning Yourself Isn’t an Option](https://vimeo.com/139907569)  [34:41]
+Takeaway: As a manager - Availability bias - the more skilled you are in an area, the more you value it.
+Skills stop being your bottleneck, time becomes your bottleneck or focus does.
+3 virtues of a programmer.
+Laziness - Train people to be your replacement - train more than one.
+Hubris - find problems but bring the fix.
+Impatience - anticipate change, focus people on the most important work.
+Know when to say  "this work is not important and we should not work on it now."
+What does success look like?
+Impact (per unit in, what comes out), influence (authority from showing you know what you are doing) and qualitatative feedback.
+Ask what do I do that you like?
+What do I do that makes you less effective?

 - [Sven Peters - How to do Kickass Software Development](https://vimeo.com/70102926) [59:08]
 - [Sven Peters - Coding Culture](https://www.youtube.com/watch?v=l2bxzCTlvMs) [1:00:48]
 - [Roy Osherove - The Software Team Leader Manifesto](https://vimeo.com/43612918)  [1:13:20]